 - Single parents unable to combine work and childcare

 Often an older sibling, a grandparent, or a neighbor, is attempting to care for the younger children because the father and mother have died or have abandoned them.
 Our hope is to provide these children with food, clothing, and shelter, ensure that they attend school and church, and give them a safe haven for as long as necessary.
 We also want to provide support and resources to the family.
 Hopefully, when the home situation improves, the families can be reunited more healthily.

 In 2013 we went green!!
-We raised enough money that with the help of E Sun Solar Energy, we were able to install enough solar panels to reduce our energy bill.
+We raised enough money that with the help of E Sun Solar Energy, we were able to install enough solar panels to help reduce our energy bill.
 In 2023 8 additional solor panels where installed.
 Thanks to our donors Solar Bahia and Brett Locascie.

 Besides providing care for the children, we also reach out to the surrounding community to provide food, clothing and other resources.
 We are known as a refuge for many who need help.